|Download this layer|

 This dataset consists of 2-dimensional roof outlines ("roofprints") for all buildings larger than 150 square feet, as interpreted by a contractor (Rolta) for the whole area of the Commonwealth using color, 30 cm.
 DigitalGlobe ortho images obtained in 2011 and 2012, supplemented with LiDAR (Light Detection And Ranging) data collected from 2002 to 2011 for the eastern half of the state.

 The roofprints as delivered were enhanced by MassGIS using Normalized Digital Surface Models (NDSMs) derived from the same LiDAR data.
 Other layers were used, including the Level 3 Parcels, to aid in review, especially where LiDAR data were not available.
 See the section "Roofprint Shifting" below for details on MassGIS' work to edit the roofprints.
+For information on other updates see the "Maintenance" section.

 In ArcSDE the layer is named STRUCTURES_POLY.

-Rolta created the polygons based on the 2011 and 2012 DigitalGlobe Ortho images (see Year of Photography Index file size 1MB ), the latest available orthos at the time, using LiDAR as a supplement to determine the shape of structures that were difficult to distinguish in the orthos.
+Rolta created the polygons based on the 2011 and 2012 DigitalGlobe Ortho images (see Year of Photography Index file size 1MB), the latest available orthos at the time, using LiDAR as a supplement to determine the shape of structures that were difficult to distinguish in the orthos.
 The data were saved in ESRI shapefile format and delivered to MassGIS for QA review, then processed to create the final deliverable.

 Criteria Used for Creating a Roofprint